Floorp-Projects/Floorp/testing/marionette/doc/SeleniumAtoms.md

 Marionette uses a small list of [Selenium atoms] to interact with web elements.
-Initially those have been added to ensure a better reliablity due to a wider usage inside the Selenium project.
+Initially those have been added to ensure a better reliability due to a wider usage inside the Selenium project.
 But by adding full support for the [WebDriver specification] they will be removed step by step.